 If the filling loop is left open the pressure on the boiler will go too high.
 This is a very common problem and happens regularly when the pressure has dropped and the boiler pressure needs to be topped up.

-The filling loop on a boiler is used to fill the boiler, radiators and all the heating pipework (known as “the heating system”) with water.
+Your boiler has a filling loop on a boiler is used to fill the boiler, radiators and all the heating pipework (known as “the heating system”) with water.

 The pressure in the heating system is topped up using the valves in the filling loop.

-After use the valves on the filling loop should be closed, the metal braided filling loop removed and the valves capped.
+After using the valves on the filling loop they should be fully closed, the metal braided filling loop removed and the valves capped.
 The majority of people don’t do this so there is always a chance that the valves can be opened accidentally or be faulty.
 This can allow too much pressure to develop in the system which may cause the metal pipe near the boiler to overflow.

 The filling loop below is open

 It doesn’t need to be as pronounced as this to cause the pressure to go up, even slightly open is enough.